burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.4.9 - Improved README

+- **Enhanced README**: The README file was carefully reviewed and everything is now almost perfect

 ### Version 1.4.8 - Added lock files and VSCode Workspace